-9.3.2 Twaweza shall each month pay into the long term contract employee's pension account an amount equivalent of up to ten per cent (10%) of his/her basic salary.
-The employee shall similarly have up to ten per cent (10%) of his/her basic salary deducted and deposited into his/her pension account each month.

-9.3.3 In exceptional cases, where an employee prefers an alternate pension plan, the Executive Director may consider equivalent alternate arrangements where practicable and to the extent permissible by law.

-9.3.4 Employees shall be eligible to receive pension payments and other benefits in accordance with the provisions of the pension program.
+- 9.3.2 Twaweza shall each month pay into the long term contract employee's pension account an amount equivalent of up to ten per cent (10%) of his/her basic salary.
+The employee shall similarly have up to ten per cent (10%) of his/her basic salary deducted or as provided for by the respective regulations and deposited into his/her pension account each month. - 9.3.3 In exceptional cases, where an employee prefers an alternate pension plan, the Executive Director may consider equivalent alternate arrangements where practicable and to the extent permissible by law. - 9.3.4 Employees shall be eligible to receive pension payments and other benefits in accordance with the provisions of the pension program.
 Twaweza shall not be liable for delays, failures or any other problems that may arise in relation to the payment of benefits to the employee by the pension plan provider.